Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

-In this final section, we again restrict to the case that $F$ is an imaginary quadratic field $k$ and set $\O := \O_k$.
-For simplicity of exposition, we fix an embedding $\sigma: k \to \CC $ and use it to regard $k$ as a subfield of $\CC$.
+In this section, we again restrict to the case of an imaginary quadratic field $k$ and set $\O := \O_k$.
+As in Section~\ref{tessellations}, we fix an embedding $\sigma: k \to \CC $ and regard $k$ as a subfield of $\CC$.

-We explain how to combine an implementation of an algorithm of Tate's, which produces a natural number that is known to be divisible by the order of $ K_2(\O) $, with either the result of Corollary \ref{gammageozeta}(i) or just the known validity of the precise form of Lichtenbaum's conjecture for $ k $ and $ m = 2 $ (cf. Remark \ref{klichtenbaum is valid}), to deduce our main computational results.
+We explain how to combine an implementation of an algorithm of Tate's, which produces a natural number that is known to be divisible by the order of $ K_2(\O) $, with either the result of Corollary \ref{gammageozeta}(i) or just the known validity of the precise form of Lichtenbaum's conjecture for~$ k $ and $ m = 2 $ (cf.~Example~\ref{klichtenbaum}), to deduce our main computational results.

 At this stage we have successfully applied the first of these approaches to about twenty fields and the second to hundreds of fields.

-In this way, for example, we have for all imaginary quadratic fields of discriminant bigger than $ -1000$ determined both the order of $K_2(\CO)$, where not yet known, and a generator of the infinite cyclic group $K_3(k)_\tf^\ind$ that lies in the image of the injective homomorphism $\psi_k$ constructed in Theorem \ref{psiprop} (thereby verifying that $k$ validates Conjecture \ref{psi is iso}) and hence also the Beilinson regulator value $R_2(k)$.
+In this way, for example, we have, for all imaginary quadratic fields of discriminant bigger than $ -1000$, determined the order of $K_2(\CO)$, where not yet known, and a generator of the infinite cyclic group $K_3(k)_\tf^\ind$ that lies in the image of the injective homomorphism $\psi_k$ constructed in Theorem \ref{psiprop} (thereby verifying that $k$ validates Conjecture \ref{psi is iso}) and hence also the Beilinson regulator value $R_2(k)$.